 responsemodel with retrieved context, the transcript window (when non-empty), and the current question.Persists the assistant turn – stores the model's reply as an

-assistantturn and runs extraction on it.Returns the reply text and the combined memory diff (entities, attributes, relations, and corrections produced by both the user and assistant turns).
+assistantturn and runs extraction on it.Returns the reply text, the combined memory diff (entities, attributes, relations, and corrections produced by both the user and assistant turns), and a

 When the transcript window is non-empty, tier-2 response reuse is bypassed — the cache is keyed by query embedding and scope, not session, so transcript-dependent replies must always be freshly synthesised.
 First-turn and sessionless calls remain cache-eligible.